 The Lifeline benefit can lower the cost of your monthly internet or phone bill.
 Only one benefit is available per household; either phone service (home or wireless) or internet (home or mobile), but not both.

 If you or someone in your household participates in one of the following federal programs or meets one of the criteria listed, you may be eligible for the Lifeline discount.
 Please visit LifelineSupport.org to enroll online.
 Documentation may be required for confirmation of eligibility.

 - Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps;

 - Federal Public Housing Assistance (FPHA) or Section 8;

 - Household Income at or below 135% of the Federal Poverty Guidelines

 How much can I save on my monthly bill?

-Qualifying applicants will save $9.25 on your broadband or basic monthly telephone bill; if you do not have internet service.
-This benefit applies to 10Mbps or higher internet service or local telephone service charges purchased as a flat rate service.
+Qualifying applicants will save $9.25 on your broadband or $5.25 on your basic monthly telephone bill.
+This benefit applies to 25Mbps or higher internet service or local telephone service charges purchased as a flat rate service.
 The Lifeline discount does not apply to Long Distance Toll Calls or Expanded Local calls.
-Only one discount per household. your local telephone service charges that you purchase as a flat rate service.
-These benefits will also cover your subscriber line charge.
+Only one discount per household.

 How do I know if I am eligible?